singhularity/udacity_website_optimization/README.md

             200 pizzas.
 This speeds up the initial page load since we don't create 200 pizzas everytime.
 6. Added the bootstrap "img-responsive" class to project-2048 and project-mobile files to make images responsive on mobile devices.
+7. Removed all the "querySelector" instances with "getElementById" and "getElementByClassName"
+8. Made other smaller optimizations for getting length of array and variable declarations.

+To Run the project
+Open the index.html file

 ## Website Performance Optimization portfolio project